 It took me several more years to grasp what the verse in Philippians was saying and how to tell if I crossed that line into worry.

-But I cross that fine line when my thoughts fill with things I can’t control, like my husband out for a night run with no flashlight, identification or cell phone.
+But I cross that fine line when my thoughts fill with things I can’t control, like my husband being out for a night run with no flashlight, identification or cellphone.

 So how do we stop?
 And how do we prevent it?

-Bright and Brandt say, “God desires for [those who worry] to have their mind wholly fixed on Him, for then they could know peace.”
+“God desires for [those who worry] to have their mind wholly fixed on Him, for then they could know peace,” say Bright and Brandt.

 As I sat in my house trying not to worry about John running along busy streets in the dark, I realized that even if something bad happened to him, God was still in control.

-What we memorized at youth group, “Do not be anxious about anything,” is actually a loving command meant for our good.
-When we choose to obey God in this, He blesses us — through the simple joy we have when obeying Him, and in other ways too.
+“Do not be anxious about anything,” is a loving statement meant for our good.
+When we choose to trust God instead of worrying, He blesses us.

 John came home after an hour and a half.
-If I’d allowed myself to worry, I might have been emotional by the time he got home and reacted with anger, scolding him for being gone too long.
+If I’d allowed myself to worry, I might have been emotional and reacted with anger, scolding him for being gone too long.

-Instead of being upset with John, I was able to connect with him, recognizing and sharing his excitement for the run he’d just had.
-Worry would have stolen that blessing.
+Instead of being upset with John, I was able to connect with him, recognizing and sharing his excitement for the long run he’d just had.
+Worry would have stolen that from me.